learnyou/lysa/pages/index.md

 [Learn You a Haskell for Great Good!](http://learnyouahaskell.com/).
 If you want to learn the Haskell programming language, we recommend that book.

-We have the opinion that most math (or maths, if you are a dirty Brit =P) books nowadays seem to take an approach wherein it's more important to keep an academic tone than it is for the reader to enjoy reading the book, and to understand the material.
+I have observed that most math (and science) books nowadays seem to take an approach wherein it's more important to keep an academic tone than it is for the reader to enjoy reading the book, and to understand the material.
 We take the opposite approach.
 Many of the things in this book are ungrammatical or just plain wrong.
-For example, see this excerpt on the Greek letter η (eta):
+For example, see this excerpt on the Greek letter \(\eta\) (eta):

 > The ancient Greeks were too dumb to understand what eight is, so every time
 > someone brought it up, they would say "uh" immediately afterwords.
 The sound